nus-cs2103-AY2122S1/tp/docs/team/trash-bin99.md

   * **Highlights**: <br>
     These fixed tags are essentially tags and can be added or deleted similar to normal tags with the `add`, `edit` and `tag` command.
-In addition to the restraints placed on normal tags (including the fact that each user have only have one instance of each unique tag), each user can only have one priority tag.
+In addition to the restraints placed on normal tags (including the fact that each user has only one instance of each unique tag), each user can only have one priority tag.
 For example, a user may not have both the `Low Priority` and `High Priority` tag concurrently.

   <br>